Sights & Activities

 And, of course, there are other "gateway" pages dedicated to trip planning, food and wine and other topics, such as Sicilian culture.
 Best of Sicily also publishes See Palermo, a destination guide to Palermo and northwestern Sicily.

 Most of our travel articles are written in the narrative style popularized by travel guide books.
 This contrasts sharply with the "fluffy," flowery, overly-imaginative "travel writing" typical of travel and "lifestyle" magazines (and some websites).
-That's because we're more interested in your experience than that of an itinerant, self-centered writer in search of a particular "mood" or impression – and his compensation based on a piece's word count and creative "angle."
-With all due respect for talented writers of any kind, we believe that Sicily is fascinating enough without the embellishments.
+That's because we're more interested in your experience than that of an itinerant, self-centered travel writer in search of a particular "mood" or impression – and his compensation based on a piece's word count and creative "angle."
+With all due respect for talented writers of any kind, we believe that Sicily is fascinating enough without the quasi-literary embellishments.

 By perusing the site for just a few minutes you'll see that we don't deal exclusively with "travel topics."
 That's because, as a destination guide, we're concerned with all things Sicilian, and that's a lot of things – including the things that make any place "real" and alive, and not just a museum.
 We don't like to talk about ourselves; it's not what we're here for.
 Publishing such a highly visible site is a responsibility we take very seriously.
 We're non-partisan but as a point of reference for Sicilians around the world we do acknowledge the existence of a Sicilian identity.